1992 Imagitec / Mirage

 If you know anything more about the development, then please do get in touch.
 We’ll try and learn more soon about who was behind the game and see if anything can be found.

-With thanks to Karl Kuras for highlighting the title and Stephen Stuttard for the scans.
+With thanks to Karl Kuras for highlighting the title, Abandonware Magazines for the extra scans and Stephen Stuttard for the other scans.